Kelly Pavlik: Pavlik vs. Ward

 Pavlik was scheduled to fight on HBO the lineal super middleweight, as well as WBA and WBC, champion Andre Ward for his title on January 26, 2013 at the Galen Center in Los Angeles, California.
 The fight was initially rescheduled for February 23, 2013 after Andre Ward suffered a shoulder injury in a sparring session leading up to the fight.
 However, the shoulder injury was more severe than originally thought and the fight was ultimately cancelled.

 Retirement

 January 19, 2013 Kelly Pavlik announced his retirement from boxing.

 He no longer had the heart for the sport and had also been suffering from seizures, which contributed to his decision.

 Arrests

 Kelly Pavlik was charged with theft on September 18, 2013 after he had refused to pay a cab fare.
 Pavlik was arrested on Saturday of April 2015 for assault at a Foo Fighters concert.

-On January 26, 2016 Pavlik was charged with misdemeanor assault after shooting a worker with a pellet gun whilst he was digging a lake at Pavlik's home in August 2015.
+On January 26, 2016 Pavlik was charged with misdemeanor assault after shooting a worker with a pellet gun while he was digging a lake at Pavlik's home in August 2015.
 The case was upgraded to felonious assault after it was presented to a grand jury.